alabsi91/reanimated-color-picker/readme.md

 # :small_blue_diamond:Usage

-- You can add, remove, rearrange or style the color picker build in components.
+- You can add, remove, rearrange or style the color picker's built-in components.
-- You can also add your own components.
+- You can also add your components.

 - Check out the working example [here](https://github.com/alabsi91/reanimated-color-picker/tree/main/Example).